 I have learned patience it is now my best friend.
 We professional bass fishermen put a lot of pressure on ourselves to perform at a high level before even getting on the water.
 This pressure affects our families, our personal life and our finances.
 For professional fishermen, our families have to come first and the finances have to be in order before you can start getting through the burn-out syndrome.
 Many fishermen lose it during their fishing career and never come back to the sport.
 I was there and it almost happened to me during the 2006 Bass Master Elite Series.

 Fishing at the national level against the best pros in the country is both stressful and rewarding; it’s harder than it looks!
-During the ‘06 Bass Master Elite Series season I traveled 60,000 miles towing my boat and 15,000 miles by plane.
+During the ‘06 Bass Master Elite Series season I traveled over 60,000 miles towing my boat and 15,000 miles by plane.
 I traveled and fished for three months straight each of the previous three years, but during the 2006 season there were more tournaments which meant more travel and more time away from home than I had previously experienced.
 I thought I was prepared for 8 months but it felt like it was longer than that.
 I was burned out after the 2006 season and didn’t even want to go fishing for fun.
 I came home, unpacked my gear, shut my fishing room door and didn’t open it for 3 months.
 I covered the boat and put it up for sale and sold it within a week.
 Then the 2007 season FLW series was announce in October and that piqued my attention a bit and I considered getting backed into it but I was still mentally exhausted.
 In the meantime I ordered my new boat which was going to be ready by Christmas.
 With the new season starting in January at Lake Havasu, I knew that I had to get back on track, and fast!
 My family life for the next 3 months was in full swing.
-My wife Mary Ann was happy I was home; I got our film business in full swing and started making good money again.
-I began working out, getting into shape and eating healthier rather than eating fast food and buffets like I do when I’m on the road.
+I began working out, getting into shape and eating healthier rather than eating fast food and buffets like I did when on the road.
 I was still mentally tired but thought that maybe with the new season I would re-energize.
 It was four days before the official practice of the FLW series at Havasu when I finally opened the door to the fishing room, I couldn’t believe I had gone that long without fishing.

 The burn out was still there but it was receding and I came out of it with a pretty good attitude.
 I was ready for the next step which meant getting preparing for the next tournament and season.
 Then it was time to organize my fishing tackle and do maintenance on my rods and reels.
 This took me 3 days, it was a cool experience.
 I found a lot of old lures that I thought I’d lost by spending the time to organize my fishing arsenal.
 I have not done that in years and it felt good and was another step toward getting through the burn out.
 I left the next day for Havasu and was so excited.
 My friend Dwight Sheppard traveled with me to this tournament and fished as a co-angler and helped me get focused for the tournament, Dwight gave a little pep talk as well.
 We both went into the tournament knowing that this was going to be a mentally tough competition with very few bites.
 I finished 50th and earned $10, 000 which was the last payout check!
 The whole time there, I was just hoping I could compete at this level on the west coast as I haven’t fished out here regularly for 4 years.
 I had taken another step forward out of the burn-out syndrome.
 Finishing well in your first tournament after a hiatus is a huge forward-step in the mental game of fishing.
 With the tournament over, for the first time in four years I could drive home and see my family and sleep in my own bed, it felt great!